-What is/was the case before marketplace hit the floor?
+What is/was the case before the marketplace hit the floor?

 The inventory model of eCommerce has been on the market for long enough.
 We can say the actual eCommerce started with the inventory model.
-According to FDI policy “Inventory model of eCommerce means an eCommerce activity where inventory of good and services is owned by the eCommerce entity and is sold to the consumers directly”.
+According to the FDI policy “Inventory model of eCommerce means an eCommerce activity where the inventory of goods and services is owned by the eCommerce entity and is sold to the consumers directly”.

-Earlier before marketplace joined the game, firms were in direct relation to the consumers.
+Earlier before the marketplace joined the game, firms were in direct relation to the consumers.
 The orders were received by the eCommerce firm through its site interface and then fulfilled only by the firm itself.
-The firms had direct partnership with the delivery services who were responsible for delivery the dispatched item to the consumers.
-One of the major characteristics of inventory model was that firms have to manage their own inventory of products in their warehouses and this was also one of the major drawbacks of the inventory model of eCommerce.
+The firms had a direct partnerships with the delivery services who were responsible for delivering the dispatched item to the consumers.
+One of the major characteristics of the inventory model was that firms have to manage their own inventory of products in their warehouses and this was also one of the major drawbacks of the inventory model of eCommerce.
 Managing such a large inventory of products was a risky task and even a complicated one.

 What happened when the marketplace finally arrived?

 It was the arrival of the multi-vendor model, which completely revolutionized the way eCommerce firms worked by then.
 In order to extend their reach to the corners of the world, eCommerce firms adopted a new B2B layer between the firms and the consumers where the consumers directly contact the firm but the fulfillment is done by the new layer which is also called as vendors or sellers.
 The eCommerce sites started accepting the seller/vendor registration and allowed them to sell on the firm’s site.

 The official definition laid by FDI for marketplace site says”Marketplace model of eCommerce means providing an information technology platform by an eCommerce entity on a digital and electronic network to act as a facilitator between buyer and seller”